-- 1. Mackenzie County will: - a) adopt development standard requirements for individual urban zoning as indicated in this policy and detailed within the GMIS, - b) determine who is responsible for installation of the infrastructure as indicated in this policy, - c) determine who is responsible for the cost of installing the infrastructure as indicated in this policy, - d) establish the mechanism of any cost sharing, endeavor to assist, or other financial considerations, - 2.
+- 1. Mackenzie County will: - a) adopt development standard requirements for individual urban zonings as indicated in this policy and detailed within the General Municipal Improvement Standard (GMIS), - b) determine who is responsible for installation of the infrastructure as indicated in this policy, - c) determine who is responsible for the cost of installing the infrastructure as indicated in this policy, and - d) establish the mechanism of any cost sharing, Endeavour to Assist, or other financial considerations. - 2.
 The developer will be responsible for all costs except where otherwise indicated in this policy.